 Monkeys at Swayambhunath in Kathmandu

-Another important Kathmandu stupa, Swayambhunath is known to many tourists as the Monkey Temple thanks to the hundreds of monkeys that hang around here.
-More than just a stupa, it’s surrounded by a complex of shrines and temple and sits on top of a hill in the east of the city, providing an excellent view of Kathmandu.
+Another important Kathmandu stupa, Swayambhunath, is known to many tourists as the Monkey Temple thanks to the hundreds of monkeys that hang around here.
+More than just a stupa, it’s surrounded by a complex of shrines and temples and sits on top of a hill in the east of the city, providing an excellent view of Kathmandu.

 Seto Gumba